 Gold City Mercantile

-Housing a quirky collection of estate sale items and self-described “good ol’ junk,” Gold City Mercantile features a little of everything, from outdoor garden art, interior hardware, door hinges, and automotive items, to books, magazines, bicycles, an impressive array of knives, and everything in between.
-It also offers affordable estate liquidation services and hand-crafted furniture, lampshades, and birdhouses created by its owner.
+Housing a quirky collection of estate sale items and self-described “good ol’ junk,” Gold City Mercantile features a little of everything.
+From outdoor garden art and interior hardware to an impressive array of knives and vintage bicycles, this is the place for those who love a deep dive.
+The owner also creates hand-crafted furniture, lampshades, and birdhouses available for purchase.

 Lowla’s Vintage Boutique